AlandisAyupov/Dnd-Web-App/README.txt

 Here is a tutorial detailing on how to get a uri to replace process.env.DB. https://www.youtube.com/watch?v=084rmLU1UgA&list=PL4cUxeGkcC9h77dJ-QJlwGlZlTd4ecZOA&index=25

 What you set process.env.PORT to be frankly doesn't matter.
+I've set it to port 4000.

 1. cd backend